WMXPY/DORI-Multi-Tool/README.md

 ## Performance

-> Important: Sometimes native is slower then js way due to v8 optimize ->
+> Important: Sometimes native is slower then js way due to v8 optimize
+>
-> Important: Please do branch mark testing before deploy.
+> Please do benchmark testing before deploy.

 ```bash
 c++: checking 857692584 is a prime number